 Are you using an astronomical video or FITS camera on your telescope?
 For almost all telescope and camera combinations (unless you're using a filter wheel) the calculator below will probably recommend our Star Analyser 100.
 Use the calculator to confirm the distance to the camera sensor with the Star Analyser 100.
 Or, if you'd prefer, we can send you a custom report based on your specific equipment: link.

 To get started, please download and review this document: "Choosing a Star Analyser grating" from this link.

-After reading the above document, use the calculator below to confirm your configuration.
+After reading the above pdf document, use the calculator below to confirm your configuration.

-The default values in the Input section of the calculator shown below are sample values for the Star Analyser 100 (SA100) grating used with a typical 8" SCT and a small video camera.
+The calculator starts out with sample values for the Star Analyser 100 (SA100) grating used with a typical 8" SCT and a small video camera.
 To use the calculator, replace the sample values with values that describe your own equipment.
 (We recommend the default value of 3 arcseconds in the Seeing field, unless you know that your local conditions specifically call for a different value.)

 NOTE: Using the Star Analyser as an "objective grating" on the front of a DSLR camera lens is a special case.
 Click here to scroll to an objective grating discussion at the bottom of this page.

 If your Input values are out of range for satisfactory performance, a red message offers advice on how to modify your setup.
 To eliminate a red message, change your setup to modify one or more of your input values.
 For instance, you might shorten or lengthen your camera's nosepiece (if any), or add our 10mm spacer, to change the Grating to Sensor value.
 Or you could use a focal reducer to change the Telescope Focal Ratio.